AbhishekRatan-Analytics/HR-Attrition-Analysis/README.md

-> **A business analyst portfolio project** — identifying the root causes of employee attrition and quantifying the cost to the organisation using the IBM HR Analytics dataset.
+> **A business analyst portfolio project** — identifying the root causes of employee attrition and quantifying the cost to the organisation using the HR Analytics dataset.

 ---